 It might seem like the Tri-State has two seasons - winter and construction season.
 Orange…

 Most of the time, this won’t be a problem.
 Your friend, family member, or associate will take the car out and return it without issue.
-However, there are people that loan their car out to their close confidants only to find out shortly after they have left with their vehicle that they got into an accident.
-And in some of these cases, “vicarious liability” may apply.
+However, there are people that loan their car out to their close confidants.
+Then, they later find out shortly after they have left with their vehicle that they got into an accident.

 Vicarious liability means that you could still be partly liable for the accident even if you weren’t even in the car when the accident happened.
 Parents can be held liable if their children cause an accident under the “Family Car Doctrine,” or if the friend that you give the car to is known to be a risky or dangerous driver, you could be held liable for any accident they cause under vicarious liability.